Evidence to explore how to help people transition into retirement

 Although many people are working for longer and there has been an increase in self-employment, at some point, most people do stop paid work.
 In fact, almost half of people are heading for a ‘cliff-edge retirement’.
 However, the concept of retirement is changing: some people are experiencing phased retirement; others retire and then re-enter the workforce at a later date; and still others work flexibly in different ways in later life.
 Although people’s experiences of retirement are wide ranging, previous research has shown that a significant number of people find this transition difficult.
 In spite of this, most people do nothing in preparation for this major life change.

-This evidence review will help to give a better understanding of how people experience this transition.
 Through the review, Ageing Better hope to identify why some people find the retirement transition difficult, and to gain a better understanding of how widespread these challenges are.
 This work will uncover gaps in the evidence on the experience of retiring which will help us to shape further research, where needed, to fill those gaps.